audioclassify/CedarAlert/CEDAR_README.md

 The 'yolo9-cfire.pt' model (weights) is from [https://github.com/spacewalk01/yolov5-fire-detection]([https://github.com/spacewalk01/yolov5-fire-detection].

+The CedarAlert specific files start with 'cedar_' to distinguish them from files from [https://github.com/WongKinYiu/yolov9](https://github.com/WongKinYiu/yolov9).

-The application can write to a log file and also to a SQLite3 database.
+The application can optionally write to a log file and also to a SQLite3 database.

 User specific variables are defined in 'cedar_config.json', which must be updated for the application to run.